 The City maintains 12 distinct funds in which to account for governmental services.
-The financial statements of the City are divided into two categories - governmental activities and business-type activities.
+The financial statements of the City are divided into two categories - governmental activities and businesstype activities.
 Governmental activities include the basic services provided by the city, including public safety, parks and recreation, library, public works, and general administration.
 Property taxes, charges for services, and state and federal grants fund most of these activities.

 Business-type activities include water, sanitary sewer, and surface water services.
 The City charges fees to customers to help cover the costs of these services.
-Along with the adoption of the budget, effective January 1, 2012, a five percent rate increase for water, sewer, and surface water management fees were approved by the City Council following the support and recommendation of the Citizens' Budget Committee and the Utility Advisory Board.
+Along with the adoption of the budget, rate increases for water, sewer, and surface water management fees were approved by the City Council following the support and recommendation of the Citizens' Budget Committee and the Utility Advisory Board.